tskit-dev/tskit/docs/stats.md

 #### Mode

-There are three **modes** of statistic: `site`, `branch`, and `node`, that each summarize aspects of the tree sequence in different but related ways.
+There are four **modes** of statistic: `site`, `branch`, `mutation`, and `node`, that each summarize aspects of the tree sequence in different but related ways.
 Roughly speaking, these answer the following sorts of question:

 site
-: How many mutations differentiate these two genomes?
+: At how many sites do these two genomes differ?

 branch
 : How long since these genomes' common ancestor?

+branch
+: How many mutations have occurred since these genomes' common ancestor?

 node
 : On how much of the genome is each node an ancestor of only one of these genomes, but not both?

-These three examples can all be answered in the same way with the tree sequence: first, draw all the paths from one genome to the other through the tree sequence (back up to their common ancestor and back down in each marginal tree).
+These examples can all be answered in the same way with the tree sequence: first, draw all the paths from one genome to the other through the tree sequence (back up to their common ancestor and back down in each marginal tree).
 Then,
-(`site`) count the number of mutations falling on the paths, (`branch`) measure the length of the paths, or (`node`) count how often the path goes through each node.
+(`site`) check if the allelic state at the endpoints is the same, or (`branch`) measure the length of the paths, or (`mutation`) count the number of mutations falling on the paths, or (`node`) count how often the path goes through each node.
 There is more discussion of this correspondence in the paper describing these statistics, and precise definitions are given in each statistic.

+Furthermore, since mutations are rare, if two genomes differ in state at a site, then it's probably because there was a single mutation.
+This means that `site` and `mutation` are *almost* the same: and, they will be identical if there is at most one mutation per site and no mutations are silent.
+So, we tend to think of `site` in the same way, as counting numbers of mutations;
+with a small correction due to multiple mutations.
+Furthermore, `mutation` mode is not implemented for many statistics at this point, so use `site` to answer the same questions.

 Here's an example of using the {meth}`~TreeSequence.diversity` statistic to return the average branch length between all pairs of samples: